anrisys/quicket/README.md

 - Booking System: Authenticated endpoints for booking events.

-- Payments Simulation: A dedicated payment simulation endpoint to demonstrate a full transaction flow.
+- Payments Simulation: A dedicated payment simulation service to demonstrate a full transaction flow.

 - Authentication & Authorization: Utilizes JWT for secure access to protected routes with role-based checks.

+- Containerization: Using docker for isolation practice in development and testing stage

 ## 🛠️ Technologies Used